Tap to get financing

 Financing Equipment Purchases

-Doctors and certain other medical professionals can use SBA 7(a) loans to purchase medical equipment, but usually only as part of a larger SBA 7(a) loan.
+Doctors and certain other medical professionals can use SBA 7(a) loans to purchase medical equipment.

 Case Study: Opening a Physical Therapy Practice in Kansas